Make Sassy Bookmarks with Vintage Sewing Patterns

 Step 1: Make the Bookmark “Base”

-Cut the manila card stock into 2″ x 7″ pieces (or whatever size you want to make your bookmarks).
+Cut manila card stock into 2″ x 7″ pieces (or whatever size you want to make your bookmarks).

-Step 4: Stamp some postal cancellations (or other stamps) around the edges of the bookmark using the Tim Holtz distress ink (or other ink pad).
+Stamp some postal cancellations (or other stamps) around the edges of the bookmark using the Tim Holtz distress ink (or other ink pad).

-Edge the bookmark with Tim Holtz’s (or other brand) distress ink.
-I wet the edge with spit on my finger (gross, right?) and then run the ink pad along the edge.
-I sometimes smear the ink and spit together a little bit for added aging affect and interest.
+I sometimes smear the ink and water together a little bit to get the look I want.
 (See the video below for a visual look at how to distress edges of projects.)

 How to Age Paper Projects w/Distress Ink Video: